About the Owners

-Camille Raneem has been bike-commuting in NYC for over 6 years.
+Camille Raneem has been bike-commuting in NYC since 2011.
 Cutting her teeth with 24 mile round-trip commutes between her home hood of Washington Heights and TriBeCa for work she has a great love of riding through her city, and great respect for the strides taken in the last decade to make the streets safer for all New Yorkers.
 In 2012 she took up leadership helping repair & distribute bikes for the OWS Bike Coalition.
 In spring of 2014 she join Full Lane Logistics (FLL), a courier co-op based in Brooklyn utilizing cargo bikes to do larger courier jobs such as catering, beer & wine delivery, and industrial supplies.
 During that time she began tinkering with bikes, eventually trading in the messenger bag for a wrench.
 She was awarded the 2017 Women's Bike Mechanic Scholarship and earned her Bicycle Technitian Certfication from United Bicycle Institute.

 Chistopher Asa Reece